-The summary unaudited pro forma consolidated statements of income data presented below have been derived from our unaudited pro forma consolidated statements of income included elsewhere in this prospectus.
-The summary unaudited pro forma consolidated statements of income data for the fiscal year ended March 27, 2020 and the three-month period ended June 26, 2020 give effect to the PSL Divestiture and the transfer of the Sanken products distribution business to PSL, in each case, as described under "-The Divestiture Transactions," as if each such transaction had occurred on March 30, 2019 (the first day of our fiscal year ended March 27, 2020).
-The unaudited pro forma consolidated statements of income are intended for illustrative purposes only and are not indicative of what our operations would have been had such transactions taken place on the date indicated, or that may be expected to occur in the future.
-In addition, the unaudited pro forma consolidated statements of income data do not give effect to any of the other Divestiture Transactions described elsewhere in this prospectus under "Prospectus Summary-The Divestiture Transactions."
-See "Unaudited Pro Forma Consolidated Financial Data" for a complete description of the adjustments and assumptions underlying the summary unaudited pro forma consolidated statements of income data.
+The summary unaudited pro forma consolidated financial data presented below have been derived from our unaudited pro forma consolidated financial statements included elsewhere in this prospectus.
+The summary unaudited pro forma consolidated statements of income data for the fiscal year ended March 27, 2020 and the three-month period ended June 26, 2020 give effect to the PSL Divestiture and the transfer of the Sanken products distribution business, the Refinancing, and our incurrence of \$325.0 million of debt under the Term Loan Facility and our use of \$ of the net proceeds of this offering to repay borrowings thereunder as if each had occurred on March 30, 2019 (the first day of our fiscal year ended March 27, 2020).
+The unaudited pro forma consolidated balance sheet as of June 26, 2020 gives effect to this offering and the Offering-Related Transactions (as defined elsewhere in this prospectus under "Unaudited Pro Forma Consolidated Financial Data") as if they had occurred on June 26, 2020.
+The unaudited pro forma consolidated financial statements are intended for illustrative purposes only and are not indicative of what our operations would have been had such transactions taken place on the date indicated, or that may be expected to occur in the future.
+See "Unaudited Pro Forma Consolidated Financial Data" for a complete description of the adjustments and assumptions underlying the summary unaudited pro forma consolidated financial data.